CommonWealthRobotics/bowler-kernel/design.md

 #### Client Interaction

 - The client and kernel share a bidirectional stream.
   - The kernel can create tasks.
+A task created during a request will not exist past the end of that request.
 Task schema:
-    - Unique ID
+    - Unique ID (unique at least within the scope of the request)
     - Description
     - Progress
   - The kernel can update tasks.
 Update schema: